-Probate Lawyer Knoxville, TNCarpenter & Lewis PLLC is a firm that wants to bring their clients the best we have to offer, so that their needs are met.
+Our Knoxville, TN probate lawyer is dedicated to bringing our clients the best we have to offer, so that their needs are met.
 We don’t try to split our focus from estate planning and transactional law, that way you know we’re focused on you and your needs.
+Our firm focuses on drafting wills, drafting trusts, settling probate estates, settling probate trusts, forming LLCs or other entities, and small business law.
+If you are in need of assistance with a probate case, contact Carpenter & Lewis PLLC today.

 Probate is a court supervised process that can be required after someone dies.
 Probate gives somebody, typically the closest surviving family member, legal authority to gather the decedent’s assets, pay their debts and taxes, and transfer those assets to the people that were identified to inherit from the estate of the decedent according to the will or a court order, if there was no will.